-Parents/guardians of Grade 8* Students - The NEC Choice Choice Process, Round 1 will open by October 1, 2021.
+Parents/guardians of Grade 8* Students - The NEC Choice Choice Process, Round 2 will open in January, 2022.
 Read More

 Parents/guardians of Grade 3* Students - The Center for Enriched Studies (CES) central review has been completed.
 Results letters were sent via US mail on March 30, 2022 and will be available in ParentVue on April 1, 2022 Read More

 MCPS offers a range of elementary, middle and high school programming.
 Most students attend their local schools where there are many programs available.
 Students may also be eligible for regional/countywide programs at other schools in the county that are offered to meet unique interests or programmatic needs.
 Parents and students are encouraged to learn about all of their options, both local school and regional/countywide programs, to maximize their learning experience.
 Admission criteria may apply.

 Elementary program options include world language immersion programs and the Centers for Enriched Studies.
 Entry into elementary world language immersion programs begins in Kindergarten.
 Entry into the Centers for Enriched Studies programs begins in Grade 4.